patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ### Rename Raspberry Pi

-If you wish to rename your Pi, make the script executable in the home directory:
+Make the script executable in the home directory:

 ```
 chmod +x rename.sh
 ```

-Run the command with desired new name as the argument:
+Run the command with the new name as the argument:

 ```
 sudo ./rename.sh newName